DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ### Download Files in IE

-TestCafe prevents native browser dialogs, including those before file download.
-In Internet Explorer, however, you should disable this dialog in browser settings, because it cannot be dismissed programmatically.
+TestCafe prevents native dialogs before file download in all browsers except Internet Explorer.
+This dialog prevents automatic file download but does not block the page.

-The following example shows how to download the file once you disable the dialog:
+The following example shows how to download the file despite the dialog:

 ```html
 <body>